What We Do

 — Lori Curtis

 The UC3 meets 4-6 times annually and strives to enhance coordination, communication and AIS prevention and management activities within the Upper Columbia Basin.
-Currently we have four focus areas with committees that include: watercraft inspections, monitoring, response and preparedness, and education and outreach.
 The UC3 is able to leverage partnerships across the basin to augment the state's AIS program.

 Some highlights of our work to date include: